flyingoatmeal/connect4ever/Schedule.md

   - Harriet
     // stuff i will do
   - Joey
-    // stuff i will do
+    // finalize parts list
+       do more coding
+       look into coding liberys
+       test closed and bacon molding methods

 # 3) April 5
   - Dennis